-A total of three adult blue suckers were sampled with trammel nets during 2012, all with trammel nets (Figure 3).
-Blue suckers have been sampled every year in segment 1, although in very low numbers.
+A total of four adult blue suckers were sampled with within Segment 1during 2013, three with trammel nets (Figure 3) and one on trotlines (Figure 4).
+Blue suckers have been sampled every year in Segment 1, although in very low numbers.
 Based on aging of blue suckers downstream of Gavins Point Dam, these fish are likely older than age 7 (Labay et al. 2008).